davazp/lector/packages/async-reader/doc/tutorial.md

 ## Similarity with promises

 You should have noticed by now that readers are pretty similar to promises.
-They both wrap a value, and you have a `.then` method to derive new instances from old ones.
+They both wrap a value, and you have a `.chain` method to derive new instances from old ones.
 There are other types with this structure, we refer to all of them as *monads*.